luftaquila/fsk-energymeter/README.md

 ## 5. Development

 > [!NOTE]
-> This section is for developers who want to modify the firmware or the viewer on their own, and is NOT REQUIRED in general.
+> This section is NOT REQUIRED in general, and is for developers who want to modify the firmware or the viewer on their own.

 ### 5-1.
 Firmware